Sperm Freezing is conducted for men who wish to use their sperm in the future/preserve their fertility.

 When undergoing IVF, you may have to make many decisions.
 If it’s a case of male infertility, the question chasing you in all likeliness would be, should you use fresh or frozen sperm for your IVF cycle.
 The success rates for cases using frozen sperm are almost the same as those using fresh sperm.

-If the husband is unable to produce fresh sperm on the day of oocyte retrieval due to stress or situational impotence, a frozen sample might salvage the IVF cycle.
+Ideal in cases when the male partner is unable to produce fresh sperm on the day of egg retrieval due to stress or situational impotence

 IVF Pregnancy Success Rates Are Comparable Using Frozen or Fresh Sperm